Sudan III Stain, Saturated Alcoholic

 APPLICATION:

-Newcomer Supply Sudan III Stain, Saturated Alcoholic is used for microscopic detection of increased fecal fat levels due to malabsorption.
+Newcomer Supply Sudan III Stain, Saturated Alcoholic is used for detection of increased fecal fat levels due to malabsorption.
 This screening procedure for malabsorption and steatorrhea consists of two parts; the neutral fat stain and the split fat stain for fatty acids.

 METHOD: